badalwanjari/badalwanjari/README.md

-- 👋 Hi, I’m @badalwanjari
+- 👋 Namaste, I’m @badalwanjari
-- 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning web development
+- 🌱 I’m looking towards better future
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me via instagram https://www.instagram.com/badal_wanjari/
+- 📫 You can always contact me via instagram @badal_wanjari or https://www.instagram.com/badal_wanjari/

 <!---
 badalwanjari/badalwanjari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.